singh1114/blockchain-dev.xyz/_posts/2021-05-14-what-is-ethereum.md

 Each movement of the data is stored as a separate entry in each of the nodes separately.
 This makes the blockchain no different from a database with one difference that you cannot delete or update the old data.

-But if you read in detail about the log-based databases like Cassandra-based storage system, this is what they do, but they provide some other mechanisms to allow updates and deletes.
+But if you have read details about log-based databases like Cassandra storage engine, this is what they do internally, but they provide some other mechanisms to allow updates and deletes.

 This is more like a Kafka-based approach.